-He has spent more than ten years living with the shadow of death looming.
-I spent quite a bit of time with Marco while working on my book “Snowing in Bali” and he somehow remained upbeat and positive.
-He is big-hearted, very, very funny and a great cook.
-While visiting the island prison he cooked me the most amazing steak and lasagna lunch one day, proud of his cooking skills he’d learnt in Switzerland.
-His personality is huge and those who got to know him in the prison, generally loved him.
-An Italian ex-prisoner who spent several years in jail with Marco first contacted me with the news of Marco’s pending execution this week, saying he can’t stop crying.
-Marco has many long-term, loyal friends, particularly hang gliding professionals in Rio who he flew with years ago, who are shattered by this latest news.
+I spent quite a bit of time with Marco while working on my book Snowing in Bali.
+Incredibly, he always seemed upbeat.
+He was big-hearted, very, very funny, and a great cook.
+While visiting the island prison he made me a delicious steak and lasagne lunch, and got great joy out of watching me eat it, proudly telling me he’d learnt his cooking skills in Switzerland.
+His personality was huge and those who got to know him in the prison, generally loved him.
+An Italian ex-prisoner who spent several years in jail with Marco first contacted me with the news of Marco’s pending execution, saying he hadn’t stopped crying since learning of his friend’s fate.